lr101/REST_Server/README.md

 sudo mv uploadPi.py ~/
 ```
 - insert your own data in the given TODOs
-- add file to your pm2 start list and save:
+- add the file to your pm2 start list and save:
 ```
 sudo pm2 start uploadPi.py
 sudo pm2 save